RoaringBitmap/CRoaring/README.md

 - CMake (to contribute to the project, users can rely on amalgamation/unity builds)
 - clang-format (optional)

+Serialization on big endian hardware may not be compatible with serialization on little endian hardware.

 # Amalgamation/Unity Build

 The CRoaring library can be amalgamated into a single source file that makes it easier